 We account for uncertainty in income taxes recognized in the consolidated financial statements by applying a twostep process to determine the amount of tax benefit to be recognized.
 First, the tax position must be evaluated to determine the likelihood that it will be sustained upon external examination by the taxing authorities.
 If the tax position is deemed more-likely-than-not to be sustained, the tax position is then assessed to determine the amount of benefit to recognize in the consolidated financial statements.
 The amount of the benefit that may be recognized is the largest amount that has a greater than 50% likelihood of being realized upon ultimate settlement.
-The provision for income taxes includes the effects of any resulting tax reserves, or unrecognize interest and/or penalties related to income tax matters in income tax expense.
+The provision for income taxes includes the effects of any resulting tax reserves, or unrecognized tax benefits, that are considered appropriate as well as the related net interest and penalties.
+Our policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
 We have accrued no amounts for interest and penalties on our consolidated balance sheets at December 31, 2023 and 2022.